pymupdf/PyMuPDF/docs/installation.rst

   Otherwise, confusingly, Python will attempt to import `fitz` from the local `fitz/` directory, which will fail because it only contains source files.

+* Building for different Python versions in same PyMuPDF tree:

+  *
+    PyMuPDF will build for the version of Python that runs `setup.py`.
+So for example on Windows one can build different versions by using `py -3.9 ` or `py -3.10-32`.

 Running tests
 ---------------------------------------------------------